martinmodrak/ai-in-medicine-2025/images_simple-tasks.md

       done manually are classified as "Positive" or "Negative"
         - Note that the default InstanSeg model only selects nuclei.
 - Classify InstanSeg cells as Ki-67 positive
-  - Delete manually annotated rectangles
+  - Delete manually annotated rectangles+
   - Choose "Classify -> Object Classification -> Set Cell Intensity Classification"
   - Select "DAB: Mean" as the "Measurement", pick a suitable threshold.